Is it just me or is it getting harder to stop teens quitting piano lessons?

 Did you ever quit piano yourself as a teen?
 Or almost quit?
 Tell me what it was like in the comments below.
 What made a difference for you to return to playing?

 I hope some of these tips will help spark an idea the next time you have a teen on the rocks in lessons.
-Check out our Teen Course in membership and let us help you further.
+Check out our Teen & Transfer Student Toolkit as a standalone course or join TopMusicPro membership and let us help you further.